© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gaer Coed Parc Hillfort and Enclosure is a scheduled monument protected by Cadw under reference CD166.
 View the official record →

-Gaer Coed Parc Hillfort and Enclosure is a prehistoric defensive hillfort located in Ceredigion, Wales, designated as a scheduled ancient monument.
+Gaer Coed Parc Hillfort and Enclosure is a prehistoric defensive structure located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under Cadw reference CD166.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD166.

 Gaer Coed Parc Hillfort and Enclosure dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gaer Coed Parc Hillfort and Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD166.